jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 Q: Yeah.

 A: You're all diseased.
 You are all diseased.
-So you [unintelligible] eating honey for a while.
+So count on eating honey for a while.
 Do you have a question?

 Q: Not yet.